MCDReforged/MCDReforged/docs/source/quick_start/first_run.rst

     encoding: utf8
     decoding: utf8

-If you're confusing why this command is much longer than we mentioned earlier, read the **encoding, decoding** section again
+If you're confusing about why this command is much longer than we mentioned earlier, read the **encoding, decoding** section again

 RCON
 ~~~~

-Optionally, you may enable RCON protocol to make some specific plugins work properly or more efficiently.
+Optionally, you may enable the RCON protocol to make some specific plugins work properly or more efficiently.
 Check the details in :ref:`configuration:rcon`

 Run
 ---